-D. Example of gender questions in the logical framework
+D. Example of gender guestions in the logical framework

-11. When formulating projects, the project's logical framework (logframe) can offer an important opportunity for gender mainstreaming.
-Table 1 sets out key questions to ask when designing a project logframe of impacts, outcomes, outputs and activities.
+10. When formulating projects, the project's logical framework (logframe) can offer an important opportunity for gender mainstreaming.
+Key questions to ask when designing a project logframe relate to impacts, outcomes, outputs and activities.
+Examples of key questions are listed in Table 1.

-Table 1: Examples of key questions on gender issues in the logframe
+Table 1 - Examples of key questions on gender issues in the logframe

-Is gender equality an overall objective of the project?
-Will men and women (of differing ages and socioeconomic groups) benefit equally from the project?
-Does the outcome include any clear reference to women and men and existing inequalities between them? • Does the intervention have the potential to improve women's access to self-provisioning and other productive resources, services, technologies, training and employment opportunities?
-Does the intervention have the potential to improve women's decision-making on resources? • Do the outputs respond to the different needs and priorities of men and women, as identified in the gender analysis?
+Iak ple 1 - Examples of key questions on genuer issues in the logitaine IMPACT Is gender equality one overall objective that the project aims to contribute to?
+Are men and women (of different ages and socio-economic groups) going to benefit equally from the project?
+OUTCOMES Does the outcome include any clear reference to women and men and existing inequalities between them?
+Does the intervention have the potential to improve women's access to self-provisioning and other productive resources, services, technologies, training and employment opportunities?
+Does the intervention have the potential to improve women's decision-making regarding resources?
+OUTPUTS Do the outputs respond to the different needs and priorities of men and women, as identified by the gender analysis?
 Do the outputs challenge/redress existing gender inequalities and discriminatory norms and practices?
-Are women and men given equal opportunities to plan, participate in and monitor the project's activities?
+ACTIVITIES Are women and men given equal opportunities to plan, participate in and monitor the project's activities?
 Do the planned activities take into account the roles and responsibilities of men and women in order to ensure equal opportunities for and benefits from participation?